Category: Commands of Christ

 Simon answered and said, “Master, we worked hard all night and caught nothing, but I will do as You say and let down the nets.”

 If you’ve read this passage before, you know that the nets almost burst from what they brought in.
-At this point, Simon who would become Peter knows.
-He doesn’t think he knows who is before him.
+At this point, Simon, who would become Peter, knows.
+He doesn’t think; he knows who is before him.
 He knows.
 In Verse 8 we see him cry out

 But when Simon Peter saw that, he fell down at Jesus’ feet, saying, “Go away from me Lord, for I am a sinful man!”